stariel/data-structures-and-algorithms/trees/README.md

 The insert(value) method adds a new node with *value* to the correct position in the tree.

+The find(value) method finds a node with a specific value and returns it.

 # Linked List Insertions 1
 Write a function called FizzBuzzTree which takes a tree as an argument and performs the classic "FizzBuzz" function.